TrueStrikes/Easy-enter-ids/README.md

 Use.

 After opening, it will scan your clipboard until it finds a roblox catalog link, then it open the sniper with that link.

+Just recopy the link to open it again.